Ivorforce/NumDot/docs/setup/custom_build_reference.rst

     - Sets compiler flags ``-Os``, ``-O3`` or ``-O2``, respectively.
 You can achieve up to 50% decrease in binary size, or increase of performance, with different values. ``speed_trace`` is a slightly weaker version of ``speed`` and not recommended.

+- ``arch``:

+    - Builds for one specific architecture.
+This can be relevant on macOS, where arch defaults to 'universal'.
+You can achieve lower binary sizes by building every arch separately.

+- ``optimize_for_arch``:

+    - Optimize the build for one specific (sub-)architecture.
+This makes the build incompatible with machines of different architectures, but can improve performance substantially.

+    - Use ``optimize_for_arch=native`` to automatically select the architecture of the machine you're building on.

+    - Otherwise, look up arches on the gcc docs, e.g. `x86_64 arches <https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html>`_ or `arm64 arches <https://gcc.gnu.org/onlinedocs/gcc/AArch64-Options.html>`_.

 - ``use_xsimd``, one of [``yes`` ``no`` ``auto``]:

     - Whether to use `xsimd <https://xsimd.readthedocs.io/en/latest/>`_ to accelerate contiguous memory operations.
 Defaults to 'no' on web (unsupported as of yet) and yes elsewhere.